pinouchon/pinouchon.github.io/_posts/2016-02-27-is-meteor-about-to-get-relevant.markdown

  - The project being standalone, it can be used independently of Meteor.
 This allows developers to start using parts of the meteor stack incrementally.
 Note that MDG is also splitting up the main repo by pulling out blaze, accounts, email, and then other packages into separate repositories.
- - SQL support (made possible once the Apollo itself, and the Apollo SQL drivers are written) is going to attack a lot more developers.
+ - SQL support (made possible once the Apollo itself, and the Apollo SQL drivers are written) is going to attract a lot more developers.
  This has been one of the top requested feature for a long while.
+Who wants to be forced to use MongoDB ?

 With those two major barriers out of the way, I can't wait to see how Meteor adoption is going to grow.